 Our Top 10 Tips For Getting The Most Out Of Shiftie

 So, you’ve finally decided that your trusty, sprawling, time-consuming scheduling spreadsheet might not be the perfect solution for managing a team?
 Well, we can’t blame you.

 Before you choose a software solution you should decide exactly what you need, to avoid committing to the wrong thing!
 Luckily for you, we’ve come up with a few suggestions.

-You’ll also ideally want software which logs the employee’s location against their timesheet when they clock-in, or which only allows them to clock-in if they’re within a certain radius of their workplace.
-This stops employees from clocking-in while still at home in bed (much as we understand the temptation on a Monday morning!)
+You’ll also ideally want software that logs the employee’s location against their timesheet when they clock in, or that only allows them to clock in if they’re within a certain radius of their workplace.
+This stops employees from clocking in while still at home in bed (much as we understand the temptation on a Monday morning!)

 In a startling and entirely unexpected coincidence, all of those essential features just so happen to be combined in Shiftie.
 Who’d have thought?
 As it’s so obviously suited to you why not sign up for a free trial and give it a go?
 If you get on well we have a few plans to choose from so that it works perfectly for you.